JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/Notre_Aventure_2.md

 **DISCUSSION:**

-- Immanence of the Deity: It is the possibility for the immanence of the Supreme [[UB 117:3.12](/en/The_Urantia_Book/117#p3_12)] to manifest itself in the cosmos at the same time as the Universal Father fragments itself in its creatures living in the cosmos.
+- Immanence of the Deity: It is the possibility for the immanence of the Supreme <a id="a407_81"></a>[[UB 117:3.12](/en/The_Urantia_Book/117#p3_12)] to manifest itself in the cosmos at the same time as the Universal Father fragments itself in its creatures living in the cosmos.
 - Transcendence of Deity: the transcendence of God, the divine dominion of the universe of universes.
 [5: 5.6; p.
-69-1] but also: “God the Ultimate exists in the transcendence of time and space, but is nevertheless subabsolute, despite his inherent ability to function in association with absolutes.” ([UB 106:4.4](/en/The_Urantia_Book/106#p4_4))
+69-1] but also: “God the Ultimate exists in the transcendence of time and space, but is nevertheless subabsolute, despite his inherent ability to function in association with absolutes.” (<a id="a408_302"></a>[UB 106:4.4](/en/The_Urantia_Book/106#p4_4))
 - Extension of divinity outside of the challenged reality.
 That is, the undeified reality and the interassociated reality.
-It is the establishment of the presence of Deity-in-the-cosmos on these two levels of realities. [[UB 0:4.2](/en/The_Urantia_Book/0#p4_2)]
+It is the establishment of the presence of Deity-in-the-cosmos on these two levels of realities. <a id="a409_220"></a>[[UB 0:4.2](/en/The_Urantia_Book/0#p4_2)]

 ## The Seventh Triunity